sharedferret/Sparkle-Turntable-Bot/README.md

 * Awesome songs based on various systems
 * Log vote, chat, song, room events in the console
 * Report song stats in chat after each song
-* Welcome users to the room
+* Welcome users to the room via chat and PM
 * Enforce room rules regarding song limits and timeouts before a person can DJ again
-* Log song statistics and chat entries in a mysql database
+* Log song statistics and chat entries in a MySQL database
 * Receive and respond to instructions via TCP
+* Manage a waitlist/queue for a room

 ### Song Awesoming